moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 One more thing to note about this next section is the use of lambdas for constructing the message type ``target_pose`` and planning.
 This is a pattern you'll find in modern C++ codebases that enables writing in a more declarative style.
-For more information about this pattern there are a couple of links at the end of this tutorial.
+For more information about this pattern, there are a couple of links at the end of this tutorial.

 .. code-block:: C++